Home

 Writing

-I write about biotech, the environment, and life in science for online outlets and magazines.
+I have written about biotech, the environment, and life in science for online outlets and magazines.
 I also publish research in peer-reviewed academic journals – find links on my professional webpage.

 This site

-I use this site to gather my writing together, and as an occasional blog of academic life.
+I use this site to gather my writing and to recommend good books, and as a (very) occasional blog of academic life.
 Check my professional webpage for updates on academic publications and my teaching.

 Recently on the blog A Few Words…